Palinana/GraceShopperJMPT/README.md

-# E-commerce website that sells trips to imaginary places.
+# E-commerce website sells trips to imaginary places.

 *Buy a trip to the wizard world of Harry Potter, Westeros, planet Tatooine and more.*